Go To Top

 How do home and auto bundles affect car insurance rates in Kentucky?

-The table below displays Kentucky auto insurance rates both prior to and after a bundling discount is applied.
-The cheapest price before the multi-policy discount belongs to Grange Mutual, and the most significant overall discount is offered by Nationwide.
+The table below shows Kentucky auto insurance rates before and after applying a bundling discount.
+The most affordable rate after the multi-policy discount belongs to Nationwide at $1,630.
+The largest discount on auto is offered by State Farm at 16%.

 CompanyAuto premium before bundlingAuto premium after bundling$ difference after bundling% difference after bundling